 Red Ace organic beet juice shots simplify the supplementation of beet juice for performance, recovery, and overall health.
 Who has time to juice three beets before a hard workout?
 Each juice shot is 2 fluid ounces, which means you can easily down one before or after a run.
 Since there’s not much volume, you don’t have to worry about the feeling of a sloshy stomach while running.

 If you want to try beet juice supplements in your training, I highly recommend Red Ace.
 Their customer service is impressive and I received my product quickly after ordering.
-If you are interested in trying, their products, I have a discount code for you!
-Use the code thisrunnersrecipes on Red Ace’s website for 15% off your order.
+Since my initial experience in working with Red Ace in 2017, I continued to purchase their products for several races.
+I plan to use their performance supplement for future races as well.

 Have you tried beet juice before?
 Did it aid your running?